Patient Outcomes

 Our auditors complete compliance audits on a regular basis and submit data three times a year.
 We also participate in the national hand hygiene strategy to continually improve our rates.

-The graph below shows that North West Private's Hand Hygiene compliance rates are well above the 80% Industry benchmark for 2018 and 2019.
+The graph below shows that North West Private's Hand Hygiene compliance rates are well above (better) than the industry benchmark.

 Inpatient Falls with Injury Requiring Intervention